stoplightio/docs/articles/enterprise/components/exporter-overview.md

 # The Stoplight Exporter

 The **Exporter** component de-references JSON specifications to ensure all referenced files and external data sources are resolved when needed.

 > #### Networking Details
 >
-> The default port for the API component is TCP port **3031**.
-The port can be customized using the `PORT` environment variable.
+> The default port for the Exporter component is TCP port **3031**.
+The port can
+> be customized using the `PORT` configuration variable.
 >
+> The Exporter must be able to receive incoming connections from the following components:
+>
+> * User Clients (web browser or desktop application)
+> * App
+> * API
+> * Prism
+>
+> The Exporter must be able to make outgoing connections to the following components:
+>
+> * API

+> #### Component Dependencies
+>
-> The Exporter service is stateless and relies on no other components for operation.
+> The Exporter is stateless, and has no component dependencies.

 ## Installation